Medical Reimbursement Plan: Everything You Need to Know

 Many companies use a Medical Expense Reimbursement Plan to cover ancillary health care services, such as vision or dental insurance, that are not usually covered by a group health care plan.

 A Medical Expense Reimbursement Plan differs from a Flexible Spending Account in that funds aren’t set aside beforehand.
 There is no maximum or minimum amount by law, and with a Flexible Spending Account, you pay funds to an account and have to use these funds by the end of the year, otherwise the money disappears.

 If you need help with your Medical Reimbursement Plan, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.